It is good to have your mind full of meditation.

 Other References, a Writing, and a Breath Technique:

-- The Science Behind Meditation and Why it Makes You Feel Better…science is good, but remember that the the real purpose of meditation is to unfold our inner being.
+- The Science Behind Meditation and Why it Makes You Feel Better…science and health are good, but remember that the the real purpose of meditation is to unfold our inner being.
 The science of the good physiological benefits is a natural by-product of practiced meditation.

 - Meditation–Solace for the Mind and Body…a little more science and comfort for mind and body.